atommy1966/LucasLehmerTest/README.md

 # LucasLehmerTest

 This is a Lucas Lehmer Test for Julia.
-This proram provide prime of mersenne number, 2^p -1.
+This proram provides primes of mersenne number, 2^p -1.